TrudAX/denistrunin-blog/src/posts/d365tools-dbsync/index.md

 ### SysRowVersion Optimization (Incremental Sync)

 The tool saves a `SysRowVersion` for every table during the first run.
-Then, if a saved value exists, it tries to estimate the changes first by querying only the system field before copying all data.
+If a saved value exists, it tries to estimate the changes first by querying only system fields before copying all data.

 - If changes are below a certain percentage(e.g. 40%), it deletes only changed records and re-inserts them.
 - If changes are higher, it truncates the table (to save time on delete) and re-inserts the table.